coltorapps/builder/docs/src/app/docs/guides/form-builder/page.md

       }}
     >
       {/*
-      | We use the `Interpreter` component to render the entities tree
+      | We use the `InterpreterEntities` component to render the entities tree
-      | of the schema within the context of our interpreter store.
-We
+      | of the schema of our interpreter store.
+We pass the entity
-      | pass the entity components for each defined entity type in our
+      | components for each defined entity type in our form builder
-      | form builder (currently, it's only the text field).
+      | (currently, it's only the text field).
       */}
-      <Interpreter
+      <InterpreterEntities
         interpreterStore={interpreterStore}
         components={{ textField: TextFieldEntity }}
       />